Asd-g/CombMask/avisynth/readme.txt

             Default is true.

         opt:
-            same as CombMask.
+            same as CombMask2.

-    IsCombed(clip, int "cthresh", int "mthresh",int "MI", int "blockx", int "blocky", int "metric", int "opt")
+    IsCombed2(clip, int "cthresh", int "mthresh",int "MI", int "blockx", int "blocky", int "metric", int "opt")

-        cthresh: Same as CombMask.
+        cthresh: Same as CombMask2.

-        mthresh: Same as CombMask.
+        mthresh: Same as CombMask2.

-        MI: Same as MaskedMerge.
+        MI: Same as MaskedMerge2.

-        blockx: Same as MaskedMerge.
+        blockx: Same as MaskedMerge2.

-        blockx: Same as MaskedMerge.
+        blockx: Same as MaskedMerge2.

-        metric: Same as CombMask.
+        metric: Same as CombMask2.

-        opt: same as CombMask.
+        opt: same as CombMask2.

 note:

-    - On Avisynth+MT, CombMask and MaskedMerge are set as MT_NICE_FILTER automatically.
+    - On Avisynth+MT, CombMask2 and MaskedMerge2 are set as MT_NICE_FILTER automatically.

     - This plugin's filters require appropriate memory alignments.
       Thus, if you want to crop the left side of your source clip before these filters,